Topic: is a person mean if... | |

 Sometimes truth is hurtful, yes.
 I do believe the choice of our words can often soften that a bit.

-are we mean if we don't choose the words and just say things the way they come out of our mind?
+Sometimes truth is hurtful, yes.
+I do believe the choice of our words can often soften that a bit. then, are we mean if we don't choose the words and just say things the way they come out of our mind? |

 i do it all the time, and im told that im being mean, but i would much rather be without someones admiration in order to tell them the truth in a way that they understand, especially if its a life altering decision.
 But in no way am i offensive, but i am told i am mean cause most (all) dont want to hear the truth when they ask for advice.